iCloud review: Seamless cloud storage for Apple

 There’s an iCloud app for Windows users (Image credit: iCloud)

-The iCloud interface is so tightly integrated with the rest of Apple’s ecosystem, you may not even notice how smoothly all your applications and data are syncing.
+The iCloud interface is so tightly integrated with the rest of Apple’s ecosystem that you may not even notice how smoothly your applications and data are syncing.

 On Apple devices, applications will be hooked to iCloud by default.
-On Windows, you’ll need to download the iCloud app for file backup.
-On a Mac, you can sync your Desktop and Documents to iCloud directly.
+For example, emails in Apple’s Mail app are automatically synced to iCloud Mail.
+On a Mac, you can sync your Desktop and Documents to iCloud Drive directly and stay organized using Apple’s Files app.
+On Windows, you’ll need to download the iCloud app to back up your files.

 Setting up iCloud is quite simple for Apple users.
-On iOS devices, open "Settings" and sign in with your Apple ID.
-Then, head to the "iCloud" section, and choose what apps should be backing up to iCloud.
+On iOS devices, open Settings and sign in with your Apple ID.
+Then, head to the iCloud section and choose what apps should be backed up to iCloud.
 The process is similar on macOS devices.

 iCloud: Support